 Suppose you don’t have a sufficient bulk amount to achieve the target corpus.
 Then, you can consider investing through the SIP route, which requires a monthly SIP of ₹1,900 over the period.
 But even if you cannot afford to invest ₹1900/ month.

-Income, investing objectives, financial stability, and risk are some factors to consider while choosing the option of investment.
+Income, investing objectives, financial stability, and risk are some factors to consider when choosing the option of investment.